How to get your kids to eat more veges

 So here are my tips for jazzing up those veges and making them more appealing for kids (and big kids).

 How to get kids to eat more veges:

 ♥ Add butter.
 Everything tastes better with butter (am I right??)
 Toss some steamed veges with a knob of butter and a good sprinkle of Herbamare.
 You can also use olive oil.
 I am also going to say… add bacon, cream and/or cheese.

 ♥ Add salad dressing.
 Obviously salad dressing on a salad is delish but I also love it on my steamed veges!
 Try this recipe.
 We all know a little raw honey on carrots is a winner too!

 ♥ Add a tasty sauce.
 Satay, soy sauce, white sauce, cheese sauce, hollandaise, garlic mayo or roasted tomato sauce.
 Mmmm!

 ♥ Dip them.
 A yummy dip and raw or lightly steamed veges are a winner.
-Try my Super Spinach Dip, hummus, salsa, tzatziki, nut or peanut butter.
+Try my Easy Herb and Garlic Dip, hummus, salsa, tzatziki, nut or peanut butter.
 Alternatively, put the veges in the dip and serve with some good crackers or crusty sourdough bread.
 Here’s a great round-up of dip recipes.

 ♥ Crumb them (because everything tastes better crumbed!!).
 Get an egg and a touch of milk and whisk and then dip in some breadcrumbs or almond meal, fry with some coconut oil or fat and bake in the oven.
 Zucchini cut into chips, crumbed and oven baked is amazingly yum!
 Also try it with rounds of eggplant, topped with a tasty tomato sauce and mozzarella.